vehutech/100DaysOfPython/Day_75/day_75.md

 ## Lesson 1: K-means Clustering - The Spice Organization System

-**Kitchen Analogy**: K-means is like organizing your spice collection into specific jars.
+Think of K-means as like organizing your spice collection into specific jars.
 You decide you want exactly 4 jars (clusters), and you group spices based on their characteristics - sweet spices in one jar, hot spices in another, herbs in the third, and exotic spices in the fourth.

 ### Code Example: Basic K-means Implementation